openethereum/openethereum.github.io/Pluggable-Consensus.md

 ```

 The `"params"` object for `"Ethash"` may contain the following keys (YP refers to the Yellow Paper equation numbers):
-- `"gasLimitBoundDivisor"` influences how rapidly is the gas limit allowed to evolve, redefines the value in (YP:45–46), originally 1024 = `0x400`
 - `"minimumDifficulty"` is self-explanatory, redefines the value of `D_0` in the latter two lines of (YP:39)
 - `"difficultyBoundDivisor"` influences how rapidly is the difficulty evolving, redefines the value in (YP:41), originally 2048 = `0x800`
 - `"durationLimit"` is the equilibrium block interval for the pre-Homestead era difficulty evolution, irrelevant for block numbers above `homesteadTransition`, redefines the value in (YP:42), originally 13 = `0xd`